How to stay frugal, not just now but next month, next year, next decade?

 All done without thinking.

-And the same goes for how you can stay frugal.
+The same goes for how to live simply and cheaply, and stay frugal.

 Make many of your frugal activities into habits, things you do without thinking or questioning.